mapbox/mapbox-gl-native/README.md

 For Linux, set the environment variable `MAPBOX_ACCESS_TOKEN` to your token.

 For Android, open the class MapFragment and look for the line with `mMap.setAccessToken("access key goes here");`.
-Also delete the throw statement on the previous line.

 # Style